adjust/rmq/README.md

 [cleaner.go]: example/cleaner/main.go

-### Headers
+### Header

-Redis protocol does not define a specific way to pass additional data like headers.
+Redis protocol does not define a specific way to pass additional data like header.
 However, there is often need to pass them (for example for traces propagation).

 This implementation injects optional header values marked with a signature into payload body during publishing.
-When message is consumed, if signature is present, headers and original payload are extracted from augmented payload.
+When message is consumed, if signature is present, header and original payload are extracted from augmented payload.

 Header is defined as `http.Header` for better interoperability with existing libraries, for example with [`propagation.HeaderCarrier`](https://pkg.go.dev/go.opentelemetry.io/otel/propagation#HeaderCarrier).